cardano-foundation/CIPs/CIP-1694/README.md

 The system will automatically enter a state of no-confidence when the number of non-expired committee members falls below the minimal size of the committee.
-For example, a committee of size five with a threshold of 3/5 a minimum size of three and two expired members can still pass governance actions if two non-expired members vote `Yes`.
+For example, a committee of size five with a threshold of 3/5, a minimum size of three, and two expired members can still pass governance actions if two non-expired members vote `Yes`.
 However, if one more member expires then the system enters a state of no-confidence, since the two remaining members are not enough to meet quorum.